 We currently plan to report additional safety and initial efficacy data for STRO-002 in the second half of 2020 and to begin the dose expansion phase of the Phase 1 clinical study in the second half of 2020.
-Although maximum tolerated dose has not been reached, we are continuing to actively explore the 5.2 mpk to 6.0 mpk dose levels as we seek to determine the recommended Phase 2 dose.
+We are continuing to actively explore optimal dose levels as we seek to determine the recommended dose for expansion cohorts.